 - It primarily focuses on the company’s short-term ability to meet the interest payment as it is based on the current earnings and expenses.

 How to Overcome Limitations?

 In place of EBIT, one may use EBITDA (earnings before interest, taxes, depreciation, and amortization) to get the real cash position.
-Depreciation and amortization are non-cash expenses, and thus, they don’t have any impact on the cash position.
+Depreciation and amortization are non-cash expenses, and thus, they don’t impact the cash position.

-To get an even clearer picture, we could also use Times Interest Earned (Cash Basis) (TIE-CB).
+We could also use Times Interest Earned (Cash Basis) (TIE-CB) to get an even clearer picture.
 It is similar to the normal TIE, except that TIE-CB uses adjusted operating cash flow instead of EBIT.
 The ratio is calculated on a “cash basis” as it considers the actual cash that a business has to meet its debt obligations.